cmanzo/MNIST_dataset/README.md

 ## Overview

-This DeepTrackAI repository provides a ready-to-use copy of the **MNIST** dataset, a benchmark collection of handwritten digits originally created by Yann LeCun, Corinna Cortes, and Christopher J.C.
+This DeepTrackAI repository provides a copy of the **MNIST** dataset, a benchmark collection of handwritten digits originally created by Yann LeCun, Corinna Cortes, and Christopher J.C.
 Burges, available from the [Official MNIST Website](http://yann.lecun.com/exdb/mnist/).

 MNIST is one of the most widely used datasets for training and evaluating machine learning and deep learning models in computer vision.